MarkoPapic/file-upload-react/README.md

 ### Configuration

-You can configure the behavior of the file uploader, by passing the following props:
+You can configure the behavior of the file uploader by passing the following props:

 **allowMultiple** - Specifies if selecting multiple files should be allowed.
 Default: `false`.